dashingsoft/pyarmor/docs/man.rst

 * Recursive: find all the `.py` files in the path of entry script recursively
 * Exact: only these scripts list in the command line

-Note that only the obfuscated `.py` files are touched by this command, all the other files aren't copied to output path.
-If there are many data files in the package, first copy the whole package to the output path, then obfuscate all the `.py` files to output path, thus all the `.py` files are overwritten by the obfuscated ones.
+Note that only the `.py` files are touched by this command, all the other files aren't copied to output path.
+If there are many data files in the package, first copy the whole package to the output path, then obfuscate the `.py` files, thus all the `.py` files in the output path are overwritten by the obfuscated ones.

 If there is an entry script, PyArmor will modify it, insert cross protection code into the entry script.